rogerjdeangelis/utl-how-to-find-longest-repetitive-sequence-in-a-string-in-sas-python/README.md

        by Paul Dorfman  sashole@bellsouth.net

    II.
-SAS intrgarion with Python function
+SAS integration with a Python function

      1. Create macro string to pass to Python
         %let bigStr=worldprogrammingsasinstituteoracleteradataworldprogramming;